 - Get Some Sleep.
 As easy as it is to stay up ‘til 3 am every night, hanging out with new friends (we’ve all been there…), being able to focus in class the next morning can cut out extra time needed to study.
 Students need 6 to 8 hours of sleep every day.
 And that 2 hour nap doesn’t exactly make up for just a few hours of sleep the night before.

 - Identify Your Best Study Time And Place.
 Do you need total silence or enjoy listening to music while you work?
 Can you write an essay in a public area or need to eliminate distractions?
 Study in a group or on your own?
 Use the time in high school to try out new environments and times.
 Go to a coffee shop.
 Wake up 30 minutes early to study.
 See where and when you work best, so when you get on campus you know how to find your study place.

 - Do It On Your Own.
 Let your parents know that you’re really working on your time management skills.
 Ask them to help keep you accountable, but allow you to take responsibility for your work.
 Make the decision to finish your history paper and study for your AP english exam before you ask to hang out with friends.

 Time Management And CCR Skills With Blueprint

 Managing your time in high school, when you have teachers and parents for constant support, is a lot different than doing it on your own in college.
 Blueprint knows that.
 Increasing effectiveness of time management for success in college is one skill every Blueprinter learns about and understands.
 We’ll go over more time management tips and allow you practice scenarios in our signature college prep course.
 Already a master of time management on your own?
-We’re certain there’s more CCR skills you can develop to make sure you’re prepared for college – academically, mentally and socially.
-Learn more about College & Career Readiness at Blueprint!
+We’re certain there’s more CCS skills you can develop to make sure you’re prepared for college – academically, mentally and socially.
+Learn more about College & Career Success at Blueprint!